Ethonoris/hello-world/SysLibDocumentation.md

   This may also include captions for images.
 [^4]: There is a trade off here between the requirement for a higher standard of user specificity and a greater degree of user control.
 The more detail that an interface requires, the more likely that it will perform intended operations accurately, although, this tends to make them inherently less friendly to the lay user.
 [^5]: This image of a list of basic CLI commands sourced from [System Librarianship, Version 2](https://cseanburns.github.io/systems-librarianship/p1-systems-librarianship.html) by Sean Burns.
+[^6]: A modeless text editor is one that doesn't need to be switched back and forth between insert mode, to write text, and command mode, to issue commands in the command line.
+[^7]: It asked wheather I wanted to save the file under another name after I had used ctrl-o and then enter, and I haven't been able to replicate that.